 Despite all of the negativity in the world and our individual struggles, many people do manage to find inner peace and moments of joy, and that’s pretty remarkable.
 It’s all about perspective — it’s seeing the bigger picture and changing the way you look at things.

 Happiness is no doubt an inside job, but with a human experience that is not resonating with many it can be hard to maintain.
 This is evident in a variety of different areas where people are starting to stand up and demand change.
 More and more people are wanting something different, wanting a life where everybody can thrive and feel good about themselves and their place in the world.
 If one is suffering, we all suffer — that’s the way we feel here at CE and it’s clear that many are resonating with that message.

 The funny thing about our feelings is that, for the most part, they are a result of our own choices.
 We can choose to change the way we feel just by changing our thoughts.
 Negative emotions are usually a result of the thoughts we have about the people, things, or events in our lives.
 At the end of the day, it’s just a human experience, and all experiences are opportunities for learning and growth.

-Bottom line, feelings of love, gratitude, and compassion – any positive feelings whatsoever – have a larger impact than we could have ever imagined.
+The bottom line is, feelings of love, gratitude, and compassion — any positive feelings whatsoever — have a larger impact than we could have ever imagined.
 These are all characteristics of consciousness, and as quantum physics is showing us, consciousness plays a definite role in the creation of our reality.
-If this is true, then how we feel about things must too, and with the research coming out from the Institute of HeartMath, it doesn’t seem unreasonable to suggest that feeling good might very well be fundamental to creating global change.
+If this is true, then how we feel about things must play a role, too, and with the research coming out from the Institute of HeartMath, it doesn’t seem unreasonable to suggest that feeling good might very well be fundamental to creating global change.